juliangut/slim-routing/README.md

 * Minimum PHP version is now 8.0
 * Minimum Slim version is now 4.7
-* PHP8 Attributes have been introduced for routing
+* PHP8 Attributes have been introduced for route mapping
 * ParameterTransformer methods and signatures have changed
 * AbstractTransformer has been removed, simply implement ParameterTransformer
+* Some internal methods have changed their signatures or have been made final

+##### Annotations

-* Annotations have been deprecated and its use is highly discouraged
+__Annotations have been deprecated and its use is highly discouraged in favor of Attributes__

-* @Router Annotation use is not needed anymore
+* @Router Annotation optional and triggers an E_USER_DEPRECATED
-* @Group and @Route Annotations "middleware" parameter have changed to "middlewares" and also accepts a list instead of a single reference
+* @Group and @Route Annotations "middleware" parameter have changed to "middlewares" and accepts a list or a single middleware
-* @Route Annotation transformers now also accepts a list instead of a single reference
+* @Route Annotation transformers now accepts a list or a single transformer
 * @Group Annotation now supports transformers as well
-* Some internal methods have changed their signatures

 ## Contributing